 Using the single-cell transcriptome sequencing technology, they drew a comprehensive aging roadmap of cynomolgus monkey ovaries at the single-cell resolution.
 Through the bioinformatic analyses of the single-cell transcriptomic data of ovarian tissues from monkeys and the experimental validation in human ovarian cells, they identified the disturbance of antioxidant signaling as a main feature of primate ovarian aging.

-They drew the atlases for the transcriptional networks during aging and CR based on the transcriptome analyses of more than 200,000 single cells and nuclei from nine tissues in groups of young rats fed ad libitum, old rats fed ad libitum and old rats subjected to CR since middle adulthood.
+They also drew the atlases for the transcriptional networks during aging and CR based on the transcriptome analyses of more than 200,000 single cells and nuclei from nine tissues in groups of young rats fed ad libitum, old rats fed ad libitum and old rats subjected to CR since middle adulthood.

 The researchers also systematically evaluated the effects of aging and CR on different types of tissues and cells in the body at multiple dimensions, and revealed new molecular mechanisms of CR in delaying aging via the regulation of inflammatory responses in multiple organs.